vlaate/vladsc/README.md

 ESP-01 version powered with AAA batteries:
     0.1 uF capacitor between VCC and GND pins of the ESP-01.
-    MT3608 voltage booster, to raise 2xAA (or 2xAAA) voltage to 3.3V
+    MT3608 voltage booster, to raise 2xAA (or 2xAAA) battery voltage to 3.3V
     1000 uF capacitor between the MT3608 VCC and GND outputs, to deal with the power consumption spikes of the ESP-01